canonical/curtin/doc/topics/storage.rst

 The ``pool_properties`` key specifies a dictionary of key=value pairs which are passed to the ZFS storage pool configuration as properties of the pool.
+The default pool properties are:

+- ashift: 12
+- version: 28

 **fs_properties**: *{<key=value>}*

 The ``fs_properties`` key specifies a dictionary of key=value pairs which are passed to the ZFS storage pool configuration as the default properties of any ZFS datasets that are created within the pool.
+The default fs properties
+are:

+- atime: off
+- canmount: off
+- normalization: formD

 **Config Example**::